Thermal Emission of Gravitational Waves from Weak to Strong Coupling: Gravitational waves from a thermal source

-As it is standard in classical computation of the radiation, the energy is gravitational waves is obtained after averaging the instantaneous energy, equation~(\ref{eq:classical-energy}) over an observation period that is long as compared to the frequency of the wave.
+As it is standard in the classical computation of the radiation, the energy carried by gravitational waves is obtained after averaging the instantaneous energy $E_\text{GW}$ over an observation period that is long as compared to the frequency of the wave:

 After this observation-time average, the radiated energy is given by